- What are the seven summits?

 Mount Kilimanjaro offers seven routes for reaching its summit.

-Each route offers a different experience to hikers depending on the weather and climbing duration, and your skill level for mountain climbing.
+Each route offers a different experience for hikers, depending on the weather, the duration of the climb, and your skill level for mountain climbing.

 Every route to Kilimanjaro requires you to be physically fit.

-Taking a short training course for climbing is an ideal plan before visiting Mount Kilimanjaro for your trip.
+Taking a short climbing training course is an ideal plan before your trip to Mount Kilimanjaro.

 Altitude sickness is the major challenge for climbers to this summit.